agyonov/CryptoEx/readme_nuget.md

-1. Examples and documentation are messy - You may easily see from Microsoft's docs how to do basic sign / verify of an enveloped XML message, but you will be in trouble finding "official" docs and examples on some more advanced scenarios like - *detached* signatures or signing additional *Reference* XML data.
+1. Examples and documentation are messy - You may easily see from Microsoft's docs how to do basic sign / verify of an enveloped XML message, but you will be in trouble finding "official" docs and examples on some more advanced scenarios, like - *detached* signatures or signing additional *Reference* XML data.

 2. The basic library also lacks some algorithms that are part of the XML digital signature